If you are a citizen of a Nordic country, you can work in Sweden without needing to apply for a work permit.

-Look for work in Sweden
+Looking for work in Sweden

-Your rights in the Swedish labour market
+Rights in the Swedish labour market

-It is important to be aware of your rights in the labour market when you start to work in Sweden, and ensure decent conditions.
-You can contact the trade union in your sector for more information.
+It is important that you are aware of your rights in the labour market when you start to work in Sweden, and ensure decent working conditions.

 Look for work in Sweden with unemployment benefit from your home country.

 If you are receiving unemployment benefit from a Nordic country, you can look for work in Sweden for three months with the benefit paid from your home country.